 Bahawalpur State 2

 The composition of the Convention was based on the principle of parity of representation between East and West Pakistan.
 In East Pakistan, the leader of the united front, A.K.
-Fazlul Haq, was threatening to boycott the Constituent Convention on the ground that did not give East Pakistan a majority of seats on the basis of population.
-Subsequently, as a result of deal with the Prime Minister, Mohammad Ali, under which parliamentary institutions suspended since 1954 were restored in the East Pakistan, United Front accepted its representation.
+Fazlul Haq, was threatening to boycott the Constituent Convention on the ground that did not give East Pakistan a majority of seats based on population.
+Subsequently, as a result of a deal with the Prime Minister, Mohammad Ali, under which parliamentary institutions suspended since 1954 was restored in East Pakistan, United Front accepted its representation.
 Law Minister Suhrawardi already accepted it.
 Party position in the second Assembly was very different.
 In the first Constituent Assembly the Muslim League had an absolute majority since it had captured almost all the Muslim seats.
 It was clear that from the beginning that the Muslim League would not enjoy that position in the new Assembly.
-It was in East Pakistan that out of 309 members in the East Pakistan provincial legislature the League only had 10 members and it could get one seat from province.
-In West Pakistan the League captured all the Muslim seats from Sindh and NWFP.
-In the Punjab internal divisions prevented it from having monopoly.
+It was in East Pakistan that out of 309 members in the East Pakistan provincial legislature the League only had 10 members and it could get one seat from the province.
+In West Pakistan, the League captured all the Muslim seats from Sindh and NWFP.
+In the Punjab internal divisions prevented it from having a monopoly.
 It lost three seats to the dissident group led by Malik Feroz Khan Noon.
-With twenty-five members in the house eighty the Muslim League was still largest single party in the new Assembly.
+With twenty-five members in the house eighty, the Muslim League was still the largest single party in the new Assembly.